carpentries/lesson-development-training/episodes/collaborating-newcomers.md

 - **lesson description**
 - **rendered version of the lesson** - even though this is typically included in the `About` section of the repository, it is always useful to link to the URL where the rendered lesson is available
 - **contact information** - include up-to-date email addresses or mailing lists or other details on how to get in touch with the lesson maintainers
-- **contributing information** - this is an opportunity to list what kinds of contributions are sought and how to get involved in lesson development for new contributors.
+- **contributing information** - this is an opportunity to list what kinds of contributions are sought (and what are not) and how to get involved in lesson development for new contributors.
 You can provide more details in a separate `CONTRIBUTING` file within the repository’s root directory and link to it from `README`
 - **credits/acknowledgements** - make sure to credit those who have helped in the lesson's development or inspired it, and/or any resources/templates that you have reused.
 You can also link to a separate `AUTHORS.md` file within the repository’s root directory to list all the people who contributed to the lesson content (if this list starts to become too large to include in the `README` itself)
 - **citation** - a convention is to include the citation information for your lesson in a separate `CITATION` file within the repository’s root directory (and link to it from `README`) so others can cite the use of the lesson in their own publications and media and it can also be automatically discovered by other applications.
 Citation can be a Digital Object Identifier (DOI) issued by a reputable DOI-issuing repository such as [Zenodo](https://zenodo.org/), which should be obtained as a permanent identifier as soon as your lesson reaches the beta stage, or an appropriate academic publication once your lesson becomes stable and is peer-reviewed.
 Citation can be contained in a plain text file (`CITATION`, `CITATION.txt`), a Markdown file (`CITATION.md`), or in the recently adopted [Citation File Format](https://github.com/citation-file-format/citation-file-format) (`CITATION.cff`).
 The CFF is defined using [YAML](https://yaml.org/spec/1.2.2/) (which we already encountered in the `config.yaml` file for the lesson website) and is now [the recommended way of storing citations in GitHub](https://github.blog/2021-08-19-enhanced-support-citations-github/).
 Advantages of using CFF are that GitHub will automatically show the citation information in the sidebar, making it more visible and accessible for visitors to your repository.
 In addition, metadata from `CITATION.cff` files will automatically be used by [Zenodo](https://zenodo.org/) when registering the DOI for your lesson/project.
 CFF metadata is also recognised by the [Zotero reference manager](https://www.zotero.org/).